Torak (Žitište): The Dual Monarchy period: 1867–1914

 In 1892 the Budapest Parliament appropriated the necessary funds to the government to dredge the lower Bega and turn it into a navigable waterway by introducing several locks in key locations on the canal.
 This project is finished in 1912.
 By this action, Torac is connected with Temesvár and Nagy Becskerek.

 Until the turn of the twentieth century, the majority of the population of the two towns used the flowing water of the Bega canal for everyday consumption (drinking and cooking).
 Beginning in 1900, the first artesian wells were drilled in Torac.
 This appears to be the consequence of the dredging of the Bega canal under way at this point in time, an undertaking which rendered the canal's water unsafe for everyday consumption.

 In 1910, the first large boat on the waters of the Bega canal passed by the town.
-Consequently, until the start of the First World War, inhabitants of Torac were able to travel to Timişoara and Nagy Becskerek by boat which had a daily schedule between the two major cities of the region.
-A passenger boat service to Nagy Becskerek (after World War II renamed Zrenjanin) continued until the mid-1960s when a bus service became the preferred mode of transportation by Toraceans to "the city" [la oraş].
+Consequently, until the start of the First World War, inhabitants of Torac were able to travel to Timișoara and Nagy Becskerek by boat which had a daily schedule between the two major cities of the region.
+A passenger boat service to Nagy Becskerek (after World War II renamed Zrenjanin) continued until the mid-1960s when a bus service became the preferred mode of transportation by Toraceans to "the city" [la oraș].

 In 1912, the current stone and concrete bridge was built over the Bega canal, located between Toracul Mare and Toracul Mic.
 Until this year, an unstable wooden bridge had been in use, "which the flowing water and ice moved it from place to place."